 My bad.
-If you had been anticipating last week’s blog on Day 2 in Singapore, you’re probably thinking, “Man, she forgot” and you’d be dead on correct.
+If you had been anticipating last week’s blog on Day 2 in Singapore, you’re probably thinking, “Man, she forgot” and you’d be dead-on correct.
 But my good excuse is that I was traveling and snowboarding in Switzerland.

 However, I hope you didn’t hold your breath and are still around because I’m back with what to do in Singapore: Day 2.

 Sentosa Island is a connected island off the southern tip of Singapore.
-Known for family entertainment including: Universal Studios, Underwater World & Marine Life Park, Tiger Sky Tower, a couple museums, golfing, water sports, shopping, eating, and even a casino; my main objective was to visit it’s three beaches.
+Known for family entertainment including Universal Studios, Underwater World & Marine Life Park, Tiger Sky Tower, a couple museums, golfing, water sports, shopping, eating, and even a casino; my main objective was to visit it’s three beaches.
 The island is accessible from public transport at HarbourFront Station.
 I took a bus from Orchard Road which took about 40 minutes.
 From here there are a few options to get across to the island: drive, walk, take a cable car or a monorail.
-Walking is free and about 800m, so of course I chose this route.
+Walking is free and about 800m, so of course, I chose this route.

 Once on the island, I immediately encountered the theme parks.
 A bit of walking and I found an entrance to the monorail, which is free once on the island and has 3 additional stops.

 I took the monorail to the next stop called Imbiah Station.
-Here there is a super Merlion Statue standing at 37m tall (4x the size of the one found in town at Merlion Park) and a magnificent tiled water fountain behind it.
+Here there is a super Merlion Statue standing at 37m tall (4x the size of the one found in the town at Merlion Park) and a magnificent tiled water fountain behind it.
 I easily walked from here, while admiring the fountain, to the next monorail stop, the last and most important in my opinion, the beach station.

 37m Merlion Statue, Tiled Water Fountain

-From the beach station there are two options to get around to the beaches, walking or taking a free shuttle bus.
+From the beach station, there are two options to get around to the beaches, walking or taking a free shuttle bus.
 The athlete in me chose walking and to hit the 3 beaches would be about 2km.
 First stop: Palawan Beach.
-Here is a suspension bridge that brings you to the acclaimed southern most point of continental Asia.
+Here is a suspension bridge that brings you to the acclaimed southernmost point of continental Asia.
 I, of course, had to see it for myself.
 Luckily, I almost had the place to myself on a weekday but I’ve read coming on weekends can be quite the nightmare.

 Suspension Bridge and Southernmost point of Continental Asia at Palawan Beach

 I ran the rest of Palawan beach.
 Soft sand and teal, blue waters made for pleasant scenery.
-One unpleasant view was looking out into the Singapore Straight and finding hundreds of container ships that just seem to hang out in the water.
+One unpleasant view was looking out into the Singapore Strait and finding hundreds of container ships that just seem to hang out in the water.
 At the end of Palawan Beach, I realized the beaches were not connected and either a walk by road or the free shuttle would get me on to the next beach called Tanjong.

 I continued my way by foot and found myself at the most tranquil and less populated of the three beaches.
-Tanjong hosts a beach club with a pool, friendly waitstaff that bring you fresh, young coconuts while you rest on cushioned lounge chairs with umbrellas, enjoying the most stellar view.
-I think you get the picture why I decided to remain here for the remainder of my day.
+Tanjong hosts a beach club with a pool, friendly waitstaff that brings you fresh, young coconuts while you rest on cushioned lounge chairs with umbrellas, enjoying the most stellar view.
+I think you get the picture of why I decided to remain here for the remainder of my day.